rabeehcv/Java--Practice-and-Tasks/Notes.md

 ### Java Libraries
 #### String Class
 Represents a sequence of characters and provides a range of methods for manipulating these characters.
 Strings are immutable and an operation to alter the values of a string will create a new string.
+But, StringBuilder and StringBuffer are both classes in Java used to create and manipulate mutable sequences of characters.

+Both StringBuilder and StringBuffer can be modified after creation, unlike the immutable String class.
+StringBuilder is recommended for single-threaded environments (It is not thread-safe).
+StringBuffer is thread-safe.
+Its methods are synchronized, meaning only one thread can access and modify the StringBuffer object at a time.

 String:
 - Class: String is a class defined in the java.lang package.